palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website/deployment-walkthru.rst

     $ fab createrds:download-website,block_gb_size=80,instance_type=db.m4.large

 The address for the RDS host will automatically be added to the configurations for your current environment, which are stored in ``.env``.
-If you already had an RDS host set for your current env, its address will be over-written.
+If you already had an RDS host set for your current env, its address will be overwritten.

 --------------------------------------------